-It is the personal and professional responsibility of all Foster Carers, full/part time or independent employees to ensure that any possible instances of Child Safeguarding are referred to a Senior Manager at The Homefinding and Fostering Agency or the local authority's Child Safeguarding Team without delay.
+It is the personal and professional responsibility of all Foster Carers, full/part time or independent employees to ensure that any possible instances of Child Safeguarding are referred to the safeguarding lead/ Registered Manager at The Homefinding and Fostering Agency or the local authority's Child Safeguarding Team without delay.
 Failure to do so could put the Foster Carers registration with the agency at risk, and staff at risk of disciplinary as a potential act of gross misconduct.